krykor/music-player/README.md

 _Music player_ - recruitment task in one of the companies for the position of _Frontend Developer_.
 The task was to create a music player widget [similar to the design](https://dribbble.com/shots/3175482-Music-Player-Freebie).

-I based the project on **React.js v16.8 using Hooks**.
-I used the **useReducer to manage the global state of the application**.
-Then I sent the data using useContext.
+I based the project on **React.js v16.8 using Hooks** and HoC.
+I used the **Redux v4 to manage the global state of the application**.
 I downloaded data from Headless CMS (GraphCMS) using Apollo and forwarded to the global state.

 ### On Macbook

 ![music player widget](/github/screen.png 'music player widget')

-## Demo

-[Here](https://react.adssi.pl) is a working demo.

 ## Technologies

 Aplication is created with:

-- ReactJS 16.8 **with Hooks** (useContext, useReducer, useRef)
+- ReactJS 16.8 **with Hooks** (useEffects, useRef) and HoC
+- Redux 4 with react-redux 7
 - Create React App (Babel, Webpack)
 - GraphQL 14 with Apollo 2.5.1
 - GraphCMS